dingusagar/AmITheAsshole-Classifier/reports/final.md

 ####  4.3.6. <a name='NextSteps'></a>Next Steps
 Our best model combination is using finetuned BERT for classification along with `llama3.2 3B` for explanation generation for the class label.
 The `llama3.2 3B` model is still big to be hosted on a cpu server.
 Also the the llama model sometimes reponds with "I won't be able to help with that" kind of responses.
 A future direction could be instruction finetuning the smallest variant of llama model with 1B parameters.
 We could also look at combining the finetuning of BERT with the llama with a single loss function.
 Our initial idea of adapting the project to an automatic tone checker for writing is not explored in depth, so that's something we could explore further which can add a lot of value.
+We could also look at semi-supervised training approaches by combining the results of topic modelling and clustering with the finetuning of BERT and LLMs.
+These are some of the potential future directions which are interesting to explore.

 ##  5. <a name='GanttChart'></a>Gantt Chart